mhuia/OAbuddy/README.md

 If the link is broken or the dataset has been updated, welcome to raise an issue or contact the developer.

 > This repository is created and maintained by [mhuia](https://github.com/mhuia) and [Chen-Huizhong](https://github.com/Chen-Huizhong).
-We welcome contributions of publicly available datasets related to the ocean and atmosphere. <br>
+We welcome accesses to publicly available datasets related to the ocean and atmosphere. <br>
 Let's make it easier to access the datasets.

 <br>